Meet our Executive Committee

 Before joining ORR in October 2015, he served for 34 years in the British Army as an infantry soldier, undertaking operational tours in Northern Ireland, Southern Arabia, the Balkans and Iraq.
 In his final appointment as Chief Environmental and Safety officer for the army—and responsible to the head of the army for all health and safety matters—he introduced a new safety management system derived from lessons learned from the Nimrod disaster (RSSB member report available).
 He was also closely involved in setting up the first defence safety regulator, the Defence Safety Authority.

 Johnny has an MBA from the Open University and a MSc in Design of Information Systems from Cranfield University.
-He was appointed OBE in the Queen’s Birthday Honours in 2005.
+He was appointed OBE in Her Late Majesty The Queen’s Birthday Honours in 2005.

 Hannah Kingsley was appointed Chief Financial Officer on 1 January 2022, joining from Network Rail where she was the Finance Director for Anglia Route.